vetrolamu/code-test-javascript/README.md

 1. Use [Immutable.js](https://facebook.github.io/immutable-js/).
 It fits perfectly to Redux and pure functions
 2. Store data in Local Storage and restore state of the application
 3. Update webpack configs (using of images for example)
+4. Create `scss`-file for common things: colors, sizes, mixins (e.g. clearfix)
-4. Use server render.
+5. Use server render.
 Not sure it is necessary now, but when the app will grow, it will greatly reduce the time of first render.

 ## Instructions